 The active transportation network has unique characteristics that account for facility type, bike treatments, and elevation change.
-The active transportation networks include five classification types for bike facilities in the regional bikeway system: Class I: bike path, Class II: bike lanes, Class III: bike routes, Class IV: bike boulevard, and Class V: cycle track.

-Once network coding is completed, the ABM2+ is run for the applicable scenarios: 2023, 2030, 2040, and 2050 for the 2016 SIP.
+The active transportation networks include five classification types for bike facilities in the regional bikeway system: Class I: bike paths; Class II: bike lanes; Class III: bike routes; Class IV: cycle tracks; and Class "V": bike boulevards.
+Class V is an internal designation and not a California vehicle code facility type.
+Once network coding is completed, the ABM2+ is run for the applicable scenarios: 2023, 2026, 2029, 2032, 2040, and 2050 for the 2020 SIP.